 ACCESS PROGRAM UPDATE

-This long-range plan has always been about the safety of Oklahoma motorists.
-OTA’s mission is to help facilitate traffic throughout the state by seamlessly connecting with the state highway system, thereby providing a choice for a safe, convenient and efficient user-funded transportation network.
-Our goal is to provide safe infrastructure while maintaining the lowest toll rate for our customers.
+This long-range plan has always been about motorist safety.
+OTA’s mission is to help facilitate traffic throughout the state by seamlessly connecting with the state highway system, thereby providing a choice for a safe, convenient, and efficient user-funded transportation network.
+OTA’s goal is to provide safe infrastructure while maintaining the lowest toll rate for our customers.

 ACCESS Oklahoma stands for Advancing and Connecting Communities and Economies Safely Statewide.
 This $5 billion, 15-year long-range

 plan identifies and addresses on-going highway infrastructure needs to improve access to communities across the Oklahoma turnpike network.

 Does work on the program restart immediately?No, it will take months to obtain funding from the bond market and restart the engineering work on the many projects across the state.
 Updates on project timelines will be made available on those project pages.

 Where can I find information about a project affecting me or my community?You can find the interactive project map on this homepage below and project information on each individual project page from the menu on the top of this page.